3DCoded/Happy-Hare/Spoolman-Support.md

 - Remaining: 943 g
 ```

-If the spool is not current assigned to this printer you will additionally see:
+If the spool is not currently assigned to this printer you will additionally see this action message:

 ```
 Spool id 1 is not assigned to this printer!